mobilecoinofficial/MobileCoin-Swift/docs/send-transaction.md

 ![Users can send transactions to other users, if they know their public addresses (QR Codes).](images/send-transaction.jpeg)

-As an iOS/SWIFT developer, you will need the following code to enable the user to send transasctions:
+As an iOS/SWIFT developer, you will need the following code to enable the user to send transactions:

 ```SWIFT
 accountOps.prepareTransaction(